LuisCarlosRojasTorres/Books/ComputerScience/UncleBob/CleanArchitecture/Sec04-Components.md

   - So the devs in charge of those Component should decide when the integration (with the new version of `Component B`) will happen.
   - If `Component Main` has a new version, no Componentes will be affected.
   - If a possible new version of `Component A` have to be tested, It only needs to build the `Component A` with the versions of `Component D` and `Component B` that are currently using.
   - The compilation process is bottom up. i.e. First `Component B` is compiled.Then `Component D` and `Component C`.
 Later `Component A` and finally `Component Main`.
-(We know the build order of this SW because, we understand its dependencies)
+So, **We know the build order of this SW because, we understand its dependencies**

 ####  3.1.3. <a name='TheDependencyCycle'></a>The Dependency Cycle
 - If a new Component `Component E` is released and has `Component D` as a dependency and `Component B` as a dependent, we have a `dependency cycle` (showed in **red** in the graph bellow).
-Some obersavations can be made:
+Some observations can be made:
 ![Dependency Cycle](/ComputerScience/UncleBob/CleanArchitecture/CH14b.png)
   -  If a new version of `Component C` have to be release, it shall be compatible with `Component B`, but now also with `Component E` and with `Component D`.
 This makes the release more difficult.
   - `Component B`, `Component D` and `Component E` become **one larger Component**.
-If any of this Components is modified it will affect the others.
+If any of these Components is modified, it will affect the others.
     - If `Component E` have to be tested, it shall be build and intetegrated with `Component D` and `Component B`
-- Cycles make it very difficult to isolate Components.
-So Unit testing and releasing become very difficult and error propne.
+- Cycles turns difficult to isolate Components.
+So Unit testing and releasing become more difficult and error prone.
 - The build order is difficult to obtain (because the cycle).

 ####  3.1.4. <a name='BreakingtheCycle'></a>Breaking the Cycle